Wintellect/MSLearn/Introduction to Git/includes/02-install-and-configure.md

 # Install and configure Git

-It's time to install Git on your computer and configure it for first use.
+Before you can create your first repo, you need to install Git on your computer and configure it for first use.
 If you're not sure whether Git is installed, open a Command Prompt window (Windows) or terminal (macOS and Linux) and execute the following command:

 ```bash
 git --version